digao-dalpiaz/DzHTMLText/README.md

 `LineSpacing: TPixels` = Specify the default line spacing in overall text.
 You can use `<LS>` tag to determine line spacing at specific lines.

+`LineHorzAlign: TDHHorzAlign (haLeft, haCenter, haRight)` = Allows you to specify the horizontal alignment of each element in the line.
+Default is `haLeft`.

 `LineVertAlign: TDHVertAlign (vaTop, vaCenter, vaBottom)` = Allows you to specify the vertical alignment of each element in the line.
 This property only take effects when the elements have different heights at same line.
 Default is `vaTop`.

 `ListLevelPadding: TPixels` = Determines the width of each list level in pixels, when using HTML list tags.